-This topic contains 4 replies, has 2 voices, and was last updated by fungalnet Jan 19-5:11 pm.
+- This topic has 4 replies, 2 voices, and was last updated Jan 19-5:11 pm by fungalnet.

 You must mean free instead of stable.
 I did an installation on a single core atom 32bit notepad 2 weeks ago, I tried the latest kernel and it worked well too.
 I don’t think it really matters unless you get very unlucky and you have some really rare hw that they decided to drop.
 I remember I had some gfx card on an old pc that worked with jessie and didn’t work with stretch.
 They had just decided to drop it when I had gotten it to install, and their argument was that in the past few years they were no hits for the firmware.
 That was 20yr old equipment.

 There is some trick with using hwinfo (# hwinfo –framebuffer ??) that returned codes in a table for the monitor settings that your gfx card provided for the monitor.
 It is like 0x035c for 1200×800 resolution and you add to the linux boot line vga=0x035c and it helps the gfx card to set the resolution it seems it can’t figure out the best on its own.

 I am not aware that are available firmware for stable different that for testing or unstable.

 how about the xserver-xorg-video-amdgpu and xserver-…..-radeon, are those installed?January 19, 2019 at 2:49 pm #16914Memberiugamarian